DETAILED ACTION

 SUZUKI does not teach a top channel contact formed over the isolation layer and in contact with the channel layer.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the conductive material 122 of Fukuzumi because the channel material 130 is in electrical communication with the channel material 114 through the conductive material 122 (Fukuzumi, [para.0055]).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the conductive material 122 of Fukuzumi in the teachings of SUZUKI in order to provide electrical communication between the channel material 130 and the channel material 114 (Fukuzumi, [para.0055]).

-Regarding claim 5, The semiconductor device according to claim 4, wherein the second channel structure further comprises:
+Regarding claim 5, the combination of SUZUKI and Fukuzumi teaches the semiconductor device according to claim 4, wherein the second channel structure 135 (para.0061) further comprises:

 a gate dielectric layer 128 (para.0051) extending through the first and second TSG layers 145 (para.0069); and